tylerj117/zeenchat/README.md

 - 🎨 Modern, responsive UI with Tailwind CSS
 - 🚀 Easy to deploy and scale
 - 📱 Mobile-friendly design
-- ⚡ Rate limiting and security features
+- ⚡ Rate liGPLing and security features

 ## Tech Stack